Time's Arrow (Star Trek: The Next Generation): Critical response

 In September 1992, writing for the Deseret News, Scott D. Pierce – who, as the newspaper's television editor, had previewed the episode – told his readers that they would find the conclusion "fresh and intriguing".

 In 2013, "Time's Arrow" received high recognition within the body of episodes, over seasons, of the then-aired six television series in the Star Trek franchise, when Slates Matthew Yglesias counted it as one of the ten best overall episodes.

 In 2016, marking the 50th anniversary of the first ever episode in the Star Trek franchise, "Time's Arrow" again received high recognition within the body of the then-aired episodes of the franchise, with Empire ranking this the 32nd best Star Trek television episode, and Syfy Wire ranking it the ninth best involving time travel.

 In 2017, Variety listed the two-part episode as the seventh best episode of Star Trek: The Next Generation.

-In 2018, CBR ranked this the 20th best travel themed episode within the body of episodes (as of Star Trek: Short Treks season 1 episode "Calypso"), over seasons, of the then-aired eight television series in the franchise.
+In 2018, CBR ranked this the 20th best time travel themed episode within the body of episodes (as of Star Trek: Short Treks season 1 episode "Calypso"), over seasons, of the then-aired eight television series in the franchise.

 In 2019, Nerdist ranked Mark Twain (Samuel Clemens) as one of the top seven time travelers within the body of episodes (as of Star Trek: Discoverys season 2 episode "The Red Angel"), over seasons, in the franchise.
 They note that when he is taken to the future, he is glad there is no poverty, war, or prejudices.

 In 2020, Syfy Wire noted in this episode the relationship between Picard and Data, in particular showing that Picard is reluctant to risk what they call his "robot bestie".
 They point out the episode begins with the shocking discovery of Data's head on Earth, which causes a certain concern among the crew that Data will die on ancient Earth somehow, leaving his severed head to be discovered in the 24th century.